GoMo Review: Is GoMo Any Good?

 Maybe the likes of Tesco and Three will respond with an even cheaper offer.
 I wouldn't wait for it - you can always just switch again if they do.

 Maybe GoMo will secretly put their prices right up once the first 100,000 people will join, meaning they will then be like any other operator.
-They claim that their pricing plan is "yet to be confirmed" - though maybe it's just yet to be ready to admit to.
+They claim that their pricing plan is "yet to be confirmed" - though maybe it's just that they don't want to tell you.
 We'll have to wait and see, but they'd still look like a very good operator.